Seido knives review

 Seido knife set review: What’s included in the SEIDO™ Japanese Master Chef Knife Set?

-There are numerous Seido knife sets: There is an 8 Master Japanese knives set (containing all the knives), the 5-piece set, the 9-piece set (containing the 8 knives and a stainless steel knife block), and the Japanese Damascus Steel Chef Knife 4Piece Set.
+There are numerous Seido knife sets: There is an 8 Master Japanese knife set (containing all the knives), a 5-piece set, a 9-piece set (containing the 8 knives and a stainless steel knife block), and the Japanese Damascus Steel Chef Knife 4-Piece Set.

 The 8-piece knife set comes with a gift box.
 This option is for gift-giving and securely storing your knives.